JemalNejat/fullstack-assignment-june2025/README.md

 ---

-## Database Access Requirements
+## 🔐 Database Access Requirements

-This project uses a MySQL server that is managed by the company.
-To connect to it, your **IPv4 address must be whitelisted**.
-If it's not, you'll get this error:
+This project connects to a **private MySQL server** hosted by **Itegamax AB**.

+* The server is **not publicly accessible**.
+* To connect, your **IPv4 address must be manually whitelisted by a server admin**.
+* This setup is restricted to **Itegamax employees and approved LIA (internship) students only**.
+* Even if you provide your IPv4 address, access **will not be granted** unless you're part of the company or officially enrolled in their LIA program.

+If your IP is not whitelisted, you’ll see the error:

 ```
 Host 'your-ip' is not allowed to connect to this MySQL server
 ```

-Access to the database is restricted. **Only company employees or LIA students** can be granted access during their internship period.
-The server is not publicly accessible, and **only the company's internal admins** have permission to approve IP addresses.

-> If you're not part of the company or an authorized intern, you won't be able to connect to the database—even if you provide your IPv4 address.
+> Only internal admins at Itegamax can approve access.
+This restriction is in place for security and compliance reasons.

 ---